 |June 30 – July4||4th of July Cruise|

 |Sept 1-3||Labor Day Cruise|

 Thinking of cruising Penobscot Bay this summer?
 Rockland makes a great home base, with amenities for every boater.

 For the Boat

 RYC offers launch service for members and transients everywhere in the harbor – from mooring areas and anchorages to marinas and the town dock.
-New this year, RYC has two guest moorings available for rent.
+RYC has six guest moorings available for rent.
 To hail the launch or inquire about a guest mooring, call the launch operator cell phone (207-233-2800).
 In addition, both the town and numerous marinas offer dock space and moorings.
 The harbormaster provides more information.